kaidez/kaidez.github.io/_posts/2017-11-01-javascript-state.md

 <h3>This is where things REALLY changed...A rant...</h3>
 Using state to change application views is a major shift away from using DOM manipulation to change them.
 DOM manipulation still matters in JS development, but less and less.

-As a result, a front end web developer has to understanding the logical thought process taught in a basic computer science class.
+As a result, a front end web developer has to understanding the logical thought process taught in a basic computer science classes.
 This is an opinionated statement but after being in "React/Redux immersion" for the nine months prior to this post...

 <ul class="post-content__list">
  <li class="post-content--list-item">